upenndigitalscholarship/jekyll-bokeh-gr/_pages/allfiction.md

 enjoyed -— i.e. reporting on the reading tastes of someone else, and thus potentially misleading with respect to their own preferences.
-Otherwise, the data are unchanged, and the t-SNE algorithm applied in the same way to project as simple two-dimensional distances these ~1750 readers’ multi-dimensional relationships of similarity and difference from one another.
+Otherwise, the data are unchanged, and the t-SNE algorithm applied in the same way to project as simple two-dimensional Euclidean distances these ~1750 readers’ multi-dimensional relationships of similarity and difference from one another.
 Each reader is represented as a point, color-coded to show the primary genre of their reading.
 The t-SNE outputs have been visualized with the Bokeh presentation tool.